JumpstartLab/blogger_advanced/README.markdown

-# Blogger Advanced
+# Blogger Advanced -- Perf Workshop

-This is a sample project for use with the tutorials at http://tutorials.jumpstartlab.com

-Please do _not_ take it as a set of best practices.
-In fact, there are many intentional inefficiencies or points of ugliness setup for "fixing" through [tutorial exercises](http://tutorials.jumpstartlab.com/projects/ruby.html).
+This is a branch of the blogger project intended for a performance optimization workshop at Turing.
+The project includes several tweaks to produce some performance issues for students to troubleshoot, including:

+* Larger seed file
+* Switched DB to Postgres
+* Pre-built DB dump to expedite seeding data
+* Skylight.io installation to aid in diagnosing perf bottlenecks

 ## Getting Started